 Account-based marketing (ABM) just had its hype year.
 But as Forrester Research explains, companies need to be prudent in how they budget and forecast for ABM.

 “As a growing hoard of products, partnerships, events, and associations jump into this market with gold-rush-like intensity, B2B marketers are in danger of falling for the fool’s gold of unrealistic revenue windfalls and investment returns” (source: Vendor Landscape: Account-Based Marketing, Q4 2016).

-So, what sort of investments does your company need to consider while developing an ABM strategy and what do you need to know about working with account-based marketing vendors?
+So, what sort of investments does your company need to consider while developing an ABM strategy and what do you need to know about working with ABM vendors?